kyashp/Asteroids-repo/README.md

 ## Introduction
 Asteroids is my second game using SDL2 with C++.
 I explored fonts using SDL_ttf and used the random library to render stars continuosly to make it look like they are blinking.
-Pardon the stack of files uploaded, for future projects I will learn to use gitignore and organise the files properly.

 ## Main page